kingofdarknesss/kingofdarknesss/README.md

-- 👋 Hi, I’m @kingofdarknesss
+- 👋 Hi, I’m vaibhav srivastava
 - 👀 I’m interested in change
 - 🌱 I’m currently learning the basics and advance level of something you wont understand but surely related to softwares
 - 💞️ I’m looking to collaborate on projects that are good
+- looking forward to learn devops as it seems exciting enough
+- MERN is excellent
+- React is still king

 - 📫 How to reach me no! i will reach you